Thinking about structures for the new Frazier Borate.

 Another one I like: Frenchman River Model Works, Thomas Yorke design.
 It's only 3 1/2 inches wide by 3 1/4 deep, so it might even fit on the Frazier Borate.

 5/6/26: I'm wondering if I could use a larger mine structure here.
 Might the Center Creek mine fit?
-Or a different one, such as the Wild West Models Atlantic Cable Mine:

-The Atlantic Cable is 3.2 x 23 inches as shown, but the trestle could be shortened and the ore bin rotated 90 degrees, so total length maybe 18 inches.
+The Atlantic Cable is 3.2 x 23 inches as shown, but the trestle could be shortened and the ore bin rotated 90 degrees, reducing total length maybe 18 inches.
 Main building is 8.6 inches long and the ore bin looks like 3 x 3.
 It appears that there is supposed to be a separate hoist house behind the main building.

 It should fit, with the ore bin in the same position as the Berkshire Valley one in the drawing and the trestle running up the hill, the mine sitting on the hillside above the tunnel.
 Another option might be to keep the bigger Berkshire Valley ore bin in place of the squatty Wild West Models one, which would make the mine sit higher.